TeYuanLiu/teyuanliu.github.io/content/blog/frontend.md

 #### Variable

-Variables are meant to store CSS values that will be reused like colors or font stacks.
+A variable is meant to store a CSS property value that will be reused like color or font stack.
 A variable can be declared using the `$` symbol.
-When the Sass is processed, variables are substituted with their values to output normal CSS.
+When a Sass file is being processed, its variables are substituted with their values to output a normal CSS.

 #### Nesting

-Nesting CSS selectors lets us mimic the hierarchy of a HTML DOM tree.
-Note that overly nested rules often introduce over-qualified CSS and are hard to debug so be cautious when using nesting.
+Nesting CSS selectors lets us mimic the hierarchy of a HyperText Markup Language (HTML) Document Object Model (DOM) tree.
+Note that overly-nested rules often introduce over-qualified CSS and are hard to debug so be cautious when using nesting.

 #### Mixin